scaleway/scaleway-cli/README.md

 ### v1.17+dev (unreleased)

+* Add the ability to use an arbitrary config file using `-c`,`--config` option.
+* Add the ability to specify a token and organiationId from the environnement using `SCW_TOKEN` and `SCW_ORGANIZATION` variables.
 * This is the current development version.
 Update below with your changes.
 Remove this line when releasing the package.

 View full [commits list](https://github.com/scaleway/scaleway-cli/compare/v1.17...master)